 It isn’t easy to think about the time when we can no longer care for ourselves, but the fact is that about 70% of us will need long-term care services at some point in our lifetime.
 The best approach is a proactive one.
-With offices in Cleveland and Columbus, KJK’s Elder Law team can help you establish a care plan for yourself or your loved ones and guide you to the right resources to assist with difficult decisions.
-Whether you are developing your estate plan or need in-home or facility care, we provide our clients with guidance and support every step of the way, including drafting your estate plan, reviewing home care service agreements and facility admission contracts, and if necessary, assisting with the guardianship process.
+With offices in Cleveland and Columbus, KJK’s Elder Law team can help you establish a plan for yourself or your loved ones and guide you to the right resources to assist with difficult decisions.
+Whether you are developing your estate plan or need in-home or facility care, we provide our clients with guidance and support, including drafting your estate plan, reviewing home care service agreements and facility admission contracts, and if necessary, assisting with the guardianship process.

 Nursing Home, Assisted Living Facility and In-Home Care Contract Review & Negotiation

 It is critical to review any residential contract before signing.
 A contract for in home care, an assisted living facility or nursing home includes details about cost, resident rights, services, discharge policies, grievance procedures and tenant obligations.
 These agreements are often signed by the individual’s power of attorney.
 Many of these agreements include language regarding payment liability that should be reviewed carefully to ensure your agent does not commit to any personal liability.
 Working with an experienced elder law attorney will help ensure that the contract is carefully reviewed and meets your needs.